 The three most important factors in the field of tungsten powder metallurgy are the tungsten metal powder itself as well as the compacting and sintering operations.
 We are able to control and optimize all these factors in-house.
 In contrast, tungsten powder metallurgy does away with the melting operation and the products are manufactured by compacting metal tungsten powders which are then subjected to a heat treatment below the melting temperature of the material.

 Because we use the best components—carefully selected tungsten powders made from pure sources of ammonium paratungstate and other intermediates, as well as quality metals.
 We mix tungsten powder with variations of nickel, copper, iron, and other metals to process a variety of alloys, noted for their excellent performance.

 The strongest alloys require the best tungsten powders, made from the purest APT.
-SAM carefully selected the most qualified vendors to provide the materials we use to make our alloys.
+Stanford Advanced Materials (SAM) carefully selected the most qualified vendors to provide the materials we use to make our alloys.
 By choosing vendors who care about tungsten purity, and using the purest forms of intermediates, SAM ensures the quality and strength of our alloys and other finished products.

 The tungsten powder is mixed with the possible alloy elements and then filled into molds.
 The mixture is then compacted at pressures of up to 2 000 bars.
 The resulting pressed part is then sintered in special furnaces at temperatures of over 2 000 °C. During this process, the part acquires its density and its microstructure forms.
 Only when all steps dovetail perfectly can we achieve our exacting quality demands and manufacture products of outstanding purity and quality.

-Our commitment to using only the finest sources of tungsten powders and it enables us to consistently produce high quality alloys and proprietary finished products to better serve our customers.
+Our commitment to using only the finest source of tungsten powders enables us to consistently produce high-quality alloys and proprietary finished products to better serve our customers.